 Upon entering prison, prisoners who are addicted to drugs or alcohol may begin to go through withdrawal since they don’t have access to these substances.
 In this case, prisoners may need to go through supervised detox.
 Some prisons may also allow medical professionals to administer medications that can ease withdrawal symptoms, but this isn’t always the case.

-3. Addiction treatment
+STAGE 3.
+Addiction treatment

 Prison drug addiction treatment methods can vary, depending on the facility.
 For instance, prisons may offer individual counseling, group therapy, and even family therapy.
 Most prison drug addiction treatment programs also include drug abuse awareness education and vocational services, if necessary.
 Some convicted criminals may even be able to forego prison altogether and be placed in an intensive residential addiction treatment facility for several months.
 Any underlying mental health disorders, such as depression or bipolar disorder, will also usually be treated at this time.